rodrigodavies/enrollsf/README.md

 enrollsf
 ========

 A Jekyll-based responsive web navigator for health choices.
+This site is being served at http://rodrigodavies.github.io/enrollsf

-Instructions (command line)
+To clone and create your own site:

 1. Install Jekyll
 	gem install jekyll